-Ferries from Valencia to Ibiza
+Ferry from Valencia to Ibiza

 Tickets, prices & schedules

 The ferry connection from Valencia to Ibiza is active year-round, with up to 3 daily crossings during the summer.
 Baleària, Grandi Navi Veloci and Trasmed typically serve the ferry route with conventional vessels.
-Ferry ticket prices start from around €25 to €65, depending on when you travel.
+Ferry ticket prices start from around €23.
+The journey to the Balearic island normally takes about 5 to 7 hours.

 Discounts